 Participating Manufacturers choose to designate their EPEAT-registered products as available for use by purchasers in specific countries.
 As a result, some EPEAT Criteria may be selected differently for individual countries (also called individual locations of use).
-Participating Manufacturers must demonstrate their ability to meet EPEAT Criteria for those countries to ensure the country-specific benefits are realized for purchasers in those countries, such as in-country product take-back and recycling programs or the provision of spare parts in a particular market.
+Participating Manufacturers must meet EPEAT Criteria for those countries to ensure the country-specific benefits are realized for purchasers in those countries, such as in-country product take-back and recycling requirements or the provision of spare parts in a particular market.